kevinksx/OSXCJKFontPlists/Yosemite-10.10-14A389/HiraKaku-to-HiraSansGB/README.md

 You should make sure:<br>

-1. All of those fonts I mentioned above must be placed into "/System/Library/Fonts/" folder,<br>
+1. All of those fonts I mentioned above must be placed into "/System/Library/Fonts/" folder:<br>
 2. All of those fonts I mentioned above should inherit permission settings from "/System/Library/Fonts/", NOT just simple 755.<br>

+You could get these two things done by using following Terminal commands:<br>
+<pre><code>sudo cp "/Library/Fonts/Hiragino Sans GB W3.otf" "/System/Library/Fonts/Hiragino Sans GB W3.otf"
+sudo cp "/Library/Fonts/Hiragino Sans GB W6.otf" "/System/Library/Fonts/Hiragino Sans GB W6.otf"
+sudo cp "/Library/Fonts/ヒラギノ角ゴ Pro W3.otf" "/System/Library/Fonts/ヒラギノ角ゴ Pro W3.otf"
+sudo cp "/Library/Fonts/ヒラギノ角ゴ Pro W6.otf" "/System/Library/Fonts/ヒラギノ角ゴ Pro W6.otf"</code></pre>

 You should download files only if you know what they are and what they should be used for.<br>